core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ### Deriving the OSCORE Security Context {#oscore-ctx-derivation}

-After successful processing of EDHOC message_3 (see Section 5.5 of {{I-D.ietf-lake-edhoc}}), the Client and Server derive Security Context parameters for OSCORE (see Section 3.2 of {{RFC8613}}) as follows.
+After successful processing of EDHOC message_3 (see {{Section 5.5 of I-D.ietf-lake-edhoc}}), the Client and Server derive Security Context parameters for OSCORE (see {{Section 3.2 of RFC8613}}) as follows.

-* The Master Secret and Master Salt are derived by using the EDHOC-Exporter interface defined in Section 4.1 of {{I-D.ietf-lake-edhoc}}.
+* The Master Secret and Master Salt are derived by using the EDHOC-Exporter interface defined in {{Section 4.1 of I-D.ietf-lake-edhoc}}.

   The EDHOC Exporter Labels to use are "OSCORE Master Secret" and "OSCORE Master Salt", for deriving the OSCORE Master Secret and the OSCORE Master Salt, respectively.